 She said there were other problems concerning protective clothing, for example, no designated locations for workers to take off their gear.

-After the shift, the PPE including mask, gown, apron, glove, face shield, etc. are considered to be contaminated, therefore, an appropriate space clearly identified, should be provided for healthcare workers to doff (remove) and don their PPE, it seems the border did not provide such space, even temporary space, and a frontline doctor tested positive for COVID19.
+After the shift, the PPE including a n95 mask for sale that I found, a gown, an apron, glove, face shield, etc. are considered contaminated, therefore, an appropriate space clearly identified, should be provided for healthcare workers to doff (remove) and don their PPE, but it seems the border control design did not provide such space, even a temporary space, and a frontline doctor tested positive for COVID19.

-Design means considering reasonably foreseeable usage and planning according, health checks at borders are routine and commonplace, but in this case, the needs of the healthcare workers were overlooked.
+Design means considering reasonably foreseeable usage and planning according, health checks at borders are routine and commonplace for many years.
+If you are old enough to remember some countries made visitors present health records, but in this case, the designers ignored or overlookedthe healthcare workers.

 In engineering terms, located transformers and switchgear underground is a risk, in the event of a blocked sewer pipe, flooding, or water leakage the building power supply or back up generator could be compromised.
 Of course, architects say oh that will never happen, until it does.
 In a recent Hong Kong incident, water leaking on the upper floor of the building flooded the corridor and the electrical meter room, water travelled down the building using the 2500 amp TPN busbar as the conduit shorting each floor, and continued to the LV switchroom in the basement, causing a disastrous short circuit, shutting off power to the entire building.

-So the take away must be engaging and listening to people outside your field, gather views and ideas, consider future events and scenarios, while the plans are still on the drawing board.
+The takeaway, engaging and listening to people outside your field, outside your silo, gather views and ideas, consider future events and scenarios, while the building plans are still on the drawing board.